The GLASS-JWST Early Release Science Program. V. H$\alpha$ luminosity functions at $z\sim1.3$ and $z\sim2.0$: H Luminosity Functions

-We evaluate the H$\alpha$ line detection completeness in grism spectra using a Monte Carlo (MC) approach.
-First, we randomly select 200 positions from the simulated data cube (described in Section \ref{subsec: Vmax}) that satisfy the 5$\sigma$ detection limit, and extract their corresponding 1D spectra along with spectral errors.
-At each location, we then inject 100 mock emission lines, which are generated by applying a MC process to real H$\alpha$ line profiles, into the extracted 1D spectra (as illustrated in the middle-right panel of Figure \ref{fig: simulation_logic}).
 From the 20,000 simulated spectra (200 locations $\times$ 100 mock profiles), we compute the fraction of 5$\sigma$ detections, which defines the completeness for a given emitter.
 The relationship between completeness and intrinsic (magnification-corrected) H$\alpha$ luminosity for sources at $z\sim1.3$ is shown in the bottom-middle panel of Figure \ref{fig: simulation_logic}.
 Although some scatter is present due to variations in line profiles and local contamination, the completeness increases with intrinsic H$\alpha$ luminosity as expected.

 The flux measurements of low-SNR emission lines can be artificially boosted due to random noise fluctuations, an effect commonly referred to as the Eddington bias \citep{1913MNRAS..73..359E}.
-To quantify this bias, we utilize the set of 20,000 simulated spectra described above and obtain the median flux ratio between all input mock lines and those recovered after applying the 5$\sigma$ detection threshold.
-This ratio was adopted as the flux correction factor for the simulated source.
+In this work, we follow the methodology established in recent H$\alpha$ LF studies \citep{2023ApJ...953...53S, 2025ApJ...987..186F}, using the observational data to quantify this effect.
+Specifically, we first build up the mock spectra for each source using the same procedure for the completeness estimation (200 locations $\times$ 100 mock profiles).
+Then we apply the 5$\sigma$ H$\alpha$ detection criterion to these mock spectra.
+Due to random flux fluctuations, some mock H$\alpha$ lines fall below the detection threshold, causing the median flux of the detected mocks to be higher than the input value.
+The median flux ratio between all input mock lines and those recovered was adopted as the flux correction factor for the simulated source.
 As shown in the lower right panel in Figure \ref{fig: simulation_logic} ($z\sim1.3$), the derived correction factor for the Eddington bias is found to be smaller than 5\% even at the faint end of our luminosity range.
 Consequently, our sample is less affected by the Eddington bias compared to high-redshift H$\alpha$ emitter samples \citep{2023ApJ...953...53S, 2025ApJ...987..186F}.
 This can be attributed to the fact that the H$\alpha$ emission lines in our sample are generally more spatially extended, and the lower resolution of NIRISS grism data relative to NIRCam WFSS that necessitates a higher SNR threshold for secure H$\alpha$ emitter detection.